 Resampling is the process of interpolating pixel values while transforming your raster dataset.
 This is used when the input and output do not line up exactly, when the pixel size changes, when the data is shifted, or a combination of these.

 The selected resampling method affects the visual quality of the output tiles.
 As mentioned above, it is used for interpolation of the values of individual pixels and it affects the sharpness vs smoothness of the produced maps.

 In MapTiler Desktop there are 6 resampling methods that you can choose from to be used in the rendering process.
 This setting can be made in the Image tab of the Global settings dialog.

 The following section describes each of the available resampling methods and corresponding output using the same input.

-Performs a nearest neighbor assignment and is the fastest of the interpolation methods.
-It is used primarily for discrete data, such as a land-use classification.
+Performs the nearest neighbor assignment and is the fastest of the interpolation methods.
+It is used primarily for discrete data, such as land-use classification.
 Rarely makes sense for production data can be used for quick testing since it is much faster than the others.

-This is the deafult option for resampling.
-Performs a bilinear interpolation and determines the new value of a cell based on a weighted distance average of the four nearest input cell centers (2x2 pixel kernel).
+This is the default option for resampling.
+Performs a bilinear interpolation and determines the new value of a cell-based on a weighted distance average of the four nearest input cell centers (2x2 pixel kernel).
 It is useful for continuous data and will cause some smoothing of the data.

 Cubic B-splines use an interpolation kernel that is the result of convolving a unit-width box with itself 4 times.
 This has some nice properties, but simple B-spline interpolation gives an output function that does not pass through the original sample points.
 Each output point depends on 16 input points (4x4 pixel kernel), as before.